Strong Advocacy After An Offshore Accident

-- Longshore and Harbor Workers' Compensation Act: A person injured as a result of negligence may be entitled to sue the vessel's owner.
+- The Longshore and Harbor Workers’ Compensation Act: A person injured as a result of negligence may be entitled to sue the vessel’s owner.
 This would provide you with a cause of action similar to the Jones Act in that you would be able to recover damages for pain and suffering, mental and emotional anguish, loss of enjoyment of life, and past and future lost wages if you are injured as a result of negligence.
 Injured longshoremen can recover these additional damages on top of the weekly benefits and medical benefits owed under the act.
 This provides the injured worker substantial recovery that would otherwise not be available under many bodies of law.

-- Outer Continental Shelf Lands Act (OCSLA): Any person working on a fixed platform off the coast of Louisiana would qualify as a longshoreman under the OCSLA.
-This means that any person injured in an oil platform accident should qualify to receive the increased benefits under the Longshore and Harbor Workers' Compensation Act, rather than settling for state workers' compensation.
-In addition, any person engaged in the loading or unloading of vessels, ship building, ship repair or ship servicing should qualify as a longshoreman and harbor worker.
-If you are engaged in the maritime industry in any capacity other than as a crew member aboard a vessel, you should contact us to find out if you qualify for the increased workers' compensation benefits.
+- The Outer Continental Shelf Lands Act (OCSLA): Any person working on a fixed platform off the coast of Louisiana would qualify as a longshoreman under the OCSLA.
+This means that any person injured in an oil platform accident should qualify to receive the increased benefits under the Longshore and Harbor Workers’ Compensation Act, rather than settling for state workers’ compensation.
+In addition, any person engaged in the loading or unloading of vessels, shipbuilding, ship repair or ship servicing should qualify as a longshoreman and harbor worker.
+If you are engaged in the maritime industry in any capacity other than as a crew member aboard a vessel, you should contact us to find out if you qualify for the increased workers’ compensation benefits.

 Offshore or maritime litigation involves some of the most complicated laws that any attorney can handle.
-Many attorneys present themselves as "maritime attorneys," when the truth is they have no idea how to handle a maritime case.
-The true sign of an "experienced" trial attorney is when you get referrals from other lawyers.
+Many attorneys present themselves as “maritime attorneys,” but the truth is they have no idea how to handle a maritime case.
+The true sign of an “experienced” trial attorney is when you get referrals from other lawyers.

 We take all of our cases on a contingency fee basis.
 This means it will cost you nothing to have an attorney on your case.
 We collect our fee when you collect from the person or people responsible for your injuries.